-Simon and Natasha live in a charming Victorian semi off Mill Road in Cambridge.
-Many years ago we helped them with some exterior painting.
+Our Sash windows repair project in Cambridge.
+Charming period property with Victorian sash windows off Mill Road in Cambridge required some repair work.
+Many years ago, we helped homeowners with some exterior painting.
 We were thrilled to hear from them after so many years.
-Natasha and Simon wanted us to repair and re-decorate their sash windows.
-Most of the windows were showing signs of timber decay.
-The surfaces became uneven with soft patches of rotten wood here and there.
+Natasha and Simon wanted us to repair sash windows and re-decorate them.

-The first step of the preparation was to sand down the old paint.
-It helped uncover decaying wood and make the sound surfaces smooth and ready for painting.
+The first step of the preparation was to sand down and scrape off the old paint.
+It helped uncover decaying wood and prepared with new solid timber.